Kananaskis 100 Mile Relay

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The Kananaskis 100 Mile Relay is a team relay running event covering 100 miles in Kananaskis Country, Alberta.
-The course begins near Longview, travels the Highwood Pass on what the organizer describes as the highest paved highway in Canada, and finishes in the Kananaskis area.
-The event includes a post-race meal and festivities at the Pomeroy Kananaskis Mountain Lodge and provides race-day morning coffee and snacks in Longview.
-Entry includes a T-shirt and access to the post-race experience at the Pomeroy.
+The Kananaskis 100 Mile Relay is a team relay covering 100 miles in southwestern Alberta.
+The course begins near Longview, follows highway 541 toward the Rocky Mountains, traverses the Highwood Pass on the highest paved highway in Canada, enters the Kananaskis Valley, and finishes in Kananaskis Village with legs nine and ten including cross-country sections to Nakiska.